Toledo vs. Central Michigan NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Toledo and its opponents have scored at least 52 points only twice this year.
+- Toledo has combined with its opponents to put up more than 52 points just twice this season.

 - So far this season, 66.7% of Central Michigan's games (4/6) have had more combined points than Saturday's over/under of 52.

-- Saturday's over/under is 4.5 points lower than the two team's combined 56.5 points per game average.
+- Saturday's total is 4.5 points lower than the two team's combined 56.5 points per game average.

-- These two squads combine to surrender 45 points per game, seven fewer than this contest's over/under.
+- This contest's over/under is seven points greater than the 45 these two squads combine to surrender per game this season.

-- Rockets games this season feature an average total of 55.8 points, a number 3.8 points higher than Saturday's over/under.
+- The Rockets and their opponents have scored an average of 55.8 points per game in 2021, 3.8 more than Saturday's total.

-- The 52-point total for this game is 5.3 points below the 57.3 points per game average total in Chippewas games this season.
+- The 57.3 PPG average total in Chippewas games this season is 5.3 points more than this game's over/under.

 Toledo Stats and Trends